Social Framework document

-Social Framework: A platform to unlock the ingenuity of the community.
+The Social Framework is a platform to unlock the ingenuity of the community.

-In fall of 2016, we started a conversation with our community to find out what mattered most to residents.
+In fall of 2016, Family and Community Services started a conversation with in the community to find out what mattered most to residents.
 The Community Talk public engagement process engaged with almost 8,000 people who live and work in Strathcona County.
-Through surveys and conversations, we listened to personal stories of resiliency.

 - Access to programs and services